NerdyPixie/Number-Plate-Recognition/README.md

 6. Use Tesseract to extract text from the number plate region.

+7. Provide functionality to search the extracted car number in the current database.

 ## Dependencies

 - OpenCV
 - imutils
 - numpy
 - pytesseract
+- streamlit
 - Pillow

 ## Contributing